nikhil1998us/Hubbard_Operator_Algebra/README.md

 # Hubbard Operator Algebra
-This library defines operations on Hubbard operators which are an alternative expression for Fock Space creation and anhilation Operators specifically defined on a lattice.
+This library creates a python class defining Hubbard operators which are an alternative expression for Fock Space creation and anhilation Operators specifically defined on a lattice.
+It works on the LaTeX expression of the operators which is stored in a array like structure and can be used to calculate the sum, difference and product between any two operators and thereby their commutators.
+This can also been used to calculate all possible sets of commutators between two or more operators with another defined function in the library.

+To use the library add the script hub_op.py to the folder where you want to use the library.
+Now import the library using import hub_op and you will be able to use the functions in the library.
+See examples to see how the library can be used.